Battlepillars/Wro/README.md

 ### <ins>**Determining the position of an obstacle within a course section**</ins>

-The environment is **not scanned continuously**, but only at **six specific, predefined points (=Scanpoints)** that the robot passes during the first lap of the obstacle course: The first two ones are directly after leaving the parking area,  after that at 4 additional points.
+The environment is **not scanned continuously**, but only at **six specific, predefined points (= Scanpoints)** that the robot passes during the first lap of the obstacle course: the first two are directly after leaving the parking area, followed by **four additional points**.

 <div align="center">
     <a href="img/scanpunkte.png" target="_blank">